unjs/unstorage/README.md

 ### `storage.getItem(key)`

 Gets the value of a key in storage.
-Resolves to either `string` or `null`.
+Resolves to either `string` or `undefined`.

 ```js
 await storage.getItem('foo:bar')